-Miami Heat news: Chris Bosh and Tim Hardaway named finalists for Hall of Fame Class of 2021
+On Tuesday, former Miami Heat stars Chris Bosh and Tim Hardaway were named finalists for the 2021 Hall of Fame class.

 — Will Manso (@WillManso) March 9, 2021